 Well, let’s first take a look at what the added cost actually works out to.

 Tap water is a bit cheaper than many people realize.
 As we discussed in this article, tap water in Arizona costs about $0.007 per gallon.
-Based on our calculations in that piece, you’ll likely spend around $1.21 per person, per year with a reverse osmosis system, assuming you have an efficient filter and you take care of it regularly.
+Based on our calculations in that piece, you’ll likely spend around $1.21 per person, per year with a reverse osmosis system, assuming you have an efficient filter such as that of Big Blue and you take care of it regularly.

 Things get even more ridiculous if you’re buying individual bottles of water.
 In that case, you’ll spend $7.50 per gallon, according to Business Insider.